TheThingsIndustries/lorawan-stack-docs/doc/content/reference/federated-auth/oidc/microsoft-entra.md

 3. A {{% tts %}} account with admin rights.
 4. The Things Stack Enterprise command line interface (`tti-lw-cli`).
 5. Choose a Provider ID (ex: `microsoft-entra`).
 It must be between 3 and 36 characters and can only contain lower-case alphanumeric letters and dashes.
 Multiple, leading and/or trailing dashes are not allowed.
-6. An Email ID regex that is allowed to login.
-For example, if you want to only allow users from your domain, the regex would be `.*@example.com`.

 ## Disclaimer